josedanielhernandezosorio/compiler_sofy/README.md

-# Compiler Sofy
+# Compiler ASCII

-Compiler that runs the Sofy language and encodes the languages ​​to Assembler
+Compiler that runs the ASCII language and encodes the languages ​​to Assembler

                                     Autor Hernández Osorio José Daniel